erkston/lobby-bot/README.md

 - DiscordBotToken - Your bots token from the Discord Developer Portal
 - LobbyChannelName - The Channel name the bot should use to send messages
 - LobbyRole - The Role name the bot should use to alert people once the lobby is full
+- PersistentLobbyRole - A separate Role that will always be pinged when the lobby is full.
+Role members are not removed automatically (as they are for LobbyRole) so members of this role will  always be notified when a lobby fills without having to enter the lobby themselves.
+Members of this role are not considered in the math that determines when the lobby is full.
 - LobbyThreshold - The number of players the bot should wait for before sending discord pings.
 This is total players including any already on the server
 - LobbyRestartThreshold - The bot will wait until the number of players on the server falls below this number to reset and start a new discord lobby
 - Servers - List of servers to check, can be any number of servers as long as the syntax is preserved.